Rebecca Spikings-Goldsman

 Her producing credits at Midnight Sun Pictures included Deep Blue Sea and Mindhunters, both of which were directed by Renny Harlin.
 Spikings-Goldsman was also the co-executive producer for Cutthroat Island in 1995 and Driven in 2001.

+She met her husband, screenwriter Akiva Goldsman and married in 2004.

-Rebecca Spikings-Goldsman died of a heart attack on July 6, 2010, at the age of 42.
-She was survived by her husband, producer and screenwriter Akiva Goldsman, who had also written Deep Blue Sea.
+Rebecca Spikings-Goldsman died of a heart attack on July 6, 2010, at age 42.